• Skip to main content

 Make Use of Action Words:

 Using active language in your resume makes it alive.
-Using it to describe yourself and experiences describes you as active.
+Using it to describe yourself and your experiences describes you as active.

 Make Use of the proper format

 A high school resume as well as any other kind should never be too wordy or difficult to read.
-As mentioned earlier, one-paged resumes are usually best but a second is okay too especially when you have lots of activities and experiences.
+As mentioned earlier, one-page resumes are usually best but a second is okay too especially when you have lots of activities and experiences.

 When formatting, remember that the contact information should sit at the top of the resume and every specific area or section should have a bold heading.